Extending structures I: the level of groups: Conclusions and outlooks

-The crossed product and the bicrossed product for groups served as models for similar constructions in other fields of study: both constructions have been already introduced at the level of algebras, Lie groups and Lie algebras, locally compact groups, Hopf algebras, locally compact quantum groups, groupoids, von Neumann algebras, etc. Thus, the construction of the unified product presented in this paper at the level of groups can be generalized to all the fields above.
-In fact, having the construction given in this paper as a model the unified product for quantum groups was introduced in \cite{am-2011} and was recently generalized \cite{vil} to the case of Hopf algebras in braided monoidal categories.
+The crossed product and the bicrossed product for groups served as models for similar constructions in other fields like: algebras, Lie groups and Lie algebras, locally compact groups, Hopf algebras, locally compact quantum groups, groupoids, etc. Thus, the construction of the unified product presented in this paper at the level of groups can be generalized to all the fields above.
 The second direction for further study is related to the existence of hidden symmetries of an $H$-principal bundle.
 Let $H$ and $G$ be Lie groups.
 To be consistent with the conventions of our construction we consider the action of $H$ in an $H$-principal bundle to be a left action.
 The $H$-principal bundle $(E, S, \pi)$ \cite{KN} is said to be (right) $G$-equivariant if there are differentiable right actions of $G$ on $E$ and $S$ such that $\pi$ is $G$-equivariant and the left action of $H$ and the right action of $G$ on $E$ commute; we say that the $G$-action is fiber transitive if the action of $G$ on $S$ is transitive.